-Ready?
-Let’s get started.
+Let’s get to it!

 How to write a great dissertation or thesis

-To refine your ideas further, make sure to have plenty of conversations with your supervisors, colleagues, and instructors.
 Ask for honest feedback, and be prepared to revise your ideas based on this.
 Your adviser should be a constant help throughout this process.

-2. Write the proposal
+3. Write your proposal

 The next step in writing a dissertation or thesis is the proposal: a document that you will submit to your adviser detailing your plan.
 The proposal has two main goals.
 First, it serves as a framework to help you plan for and think critically about your project.
 Second, it allows your advisers to critically evaluate and provide feedback on your ideas before you fully dive into the work.